30 / 06 / 20

 As part of this project we collaborated with Studio 3 Arts to design a programme of creative activities, Ways of Connecting, to open up conversations about faith and belief in meaningful, accessible and playful ways.
 We were fortunate to work with four commissioned artists on this project: Del Taylor, Dauda Ladejobi, Mina Salimi, and Elvire Matu.

 Through a series of arts workshops we worked with Barking and Dagenham residents from different ages, backgrounds, and beliefs to create a short film.
-The film features ten residents reflecting on their faiths, life experiences and the local area in which they live.
+The film, which was produced, directed, and edited by Mina Salimi, features ten residents reflecting on their faiths, life experiences and the local area in which they live.
 It was filmed at the beautiful Vallance House in Dagenham and the grounds there are featured throughout.
 Themes of the film are wide-ranging including: family, nationality, religious dress, friendship, connection, prayer.

 The Ways of Connecting film was launched online on Wed 24 June, through a film screening, discussion and celebration event, which included a beautiful live poetry reading from Dauda Ladejobi who had written a piece as part of this project.
 Around 40 participants attended, with participants from at least six different faith and belief backgrounds, including those featured in the film and even a guest all the way from the United States!

 The film was introduced by Liza Vallance, Artistic Director/CEO at Studio 3 Arts who said “I hope we have captured the breadth and the depth of the faith experience in Barking and Dagenham in our film that we’re incredibly proud of”.

 After watching the film together, participants were split into smaller groups to reflect on what they had watched, what surprised them, and how it connects with their own lives.

 Reflecting on the project and the film, participants said: